 Phase I – Institutional Strengthening and Black Carbon Inventory Support – Complete

-In 2017, a cooperation agreement was signed between UNEP and the Ministry of Living Environment and Sustainable Development (MLESD) of Benin following a call for proposals by the CCAC Secretariat.
-This agreement launched institutional strengthening activities through the Supporting National Action Planning (SNAP) Initiative aiming to sustainably increase human and technical capacity for SLCP and climate change mitigation, to improve planning and coordination on mitigation activities, and to increase commitment among national stakeholders.
+In 2015, a cooperation agreement was signed between the UN Environment Programme and the Environmental Protection Agency (EPA) of Liberia.
+This agreement launched institutional strengthening activities through the Coalition's SNAP Initiative to build human and technical capacity, improve planning and coordination on mitigation activities, and increase commitment among national stakeholders.

 A National SLCP Unit was established within the EPA charged with coordinating the project, and technical and financial assistants were recruited to support the implementation of activities including through the creation of a workplan.
 A National SLCP Advisory Board was also established, with members from relevant international organizations and government departments (including the Ministries of Transport, Agriculture, Health and Finance) to coordinate national data collection, take stock of ongoing mitigation efforts, and identify opportunities for additional action.

 An inception workshop was held in Monrovia on November 2015 to create awareness about SLCPs and build a national knowledge sharing platform that would facilitate the implementation of the project and support the inclusion of SLCP actions into national development policies and planning.
 Sectoral stakeholders were identified from national and subnational government, NGOs, private companies, and civil society.
 Barriers to mitigation were also identified along with priority mitigation sectors, including work in household energy, transport, and waste.